 Wasp: Facts and Help for Wasp Phobias

-Now that Spring is upon us I’m sure you will start to notice wasps buzzing about as the queens come out of their winter hibernation and the worker wasps start to build new colonies.
+Summer is upon us once again and I’m sure you have noticed wasps buzzing about, now that the queens have come out of their winter hibernation and the worker wasps have built new colonies.

 If you’re one of the many people who dread this time of year because of wasps, you may take reassurance in the knowledge that, contrary to urban myth, wasps do not sting people just for the fun of it.